peytonshetler/GHFollowers/README.md

 # GitHub Followers App

-## This is a basic iOS application that uses the Github api to return user's list of followers.
-The user can navigate to a user details screen to see more information about a follower and/or add that follower to a list of favorites.
+## Use the Github API to return a user's list of followers.
+One can then navigate to a details screen to see more information about a follower and/or add that follower to a list of favorites.

 ** This app 1.utilizes no third-party frameworks and 2. is completely programmatic (no storyboards).**